What Is a Burn Injury Case?

 At Roden Law, our personal injury attorneys have helped numerous victims secure millions in compensation across Georgia and South Carolina.
 We provide all potential clients with a free, no-obligation review of their claim and do not charge upfront legal fees.

-What to Do After Burn injury
+What to Do After a Burn Injury

-Types of Burn Injury Lawyers Cases We Handle
+Types of Burn Injury Cases We Handle

-Statute of Limitations for Burn Injury Lawyers Cases
+Statute of Limitations for Burn Injury Cases

 The statute of limitations is the legal deadline for filing a personal injury lawsuit.
-In Georgia, you have 2 years from the date of injury (O.C.G.A. § 9-3-33).
-In South Carolina, you have 3 years (S.C.
+In Georgia, you have 2 Years from the date of injury (O.C.G.A. § 9-3-33).
+In South Carolina, you have 3 Years (S.C.
 Code § 15-3-530).
 Missing this deadline permanently bars your claim.

 If you fail to file within the statute of limitations, your claim will be dismissed and you will permanently lose the right to pursue compensation.
 You should not hesitate to consult with a skilled attorney to ensure your claim is filed on time.